Expert retirement planning guide covering savings strategies, 401(k) vs IRA options, and how much you need by age for a secure retirement.

 What age should you retire?

-- Do I have any assets beyond my 401(k) and IRA (eg. property, shares or savings account)
+- Do I have assets beyond my 401(k) and IRA (property, shares, savings)?

 - Would I be willing to sell my home and downsize?